wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 If all of these Postman requests acted as expected then it means that everything is set up properly.
 Your Rails REST API now enabled secure authentication with Devise and JWT.

-The next step will be to finally use this API in our frontend application but that'll be in a new article, this one already's long enough and to be perfectly honest with you it's 2am at the time I'm finishing those lines and I still need to check for typos.
+The next step will be to finally use this API in our frontend application but that'll be in a new article, this one's already long enough and to be perfectly honest with you it's 2am at the time I'm finishing those lines and I still need to check for typos.
 Oops

 Anyway, good job on following along this guide.
 Next and final step of our ToDo list application soon.